 Progression tracking via your app

 Taking clients outside can refresh their training.
-Bootcamp ideas for small groups are cost-effective and scalable.
+Outdoor bootcamp ideas for small groups are cost-effective, equipment-light and easy to scale up as your group grows.

 How it works: